One of the most frequent questions we get at ITBOOST is:

 ITBOOST offers many different automation options.
 We highly recommend you take advantage of them.

-When you're setting up your automation, is the first thing you think of to automate going to be that one tiny task you or someone in your office has to manually do twice a year?
+When you're setting up your automation, is the first thing you think of to automate going to be that one tiny task that gets done twice a year?

 We hope not.
-Otherwise, you're going to be doing a lot of unnecessary manual work in the beginning.
+Otherwise, you're going to be doing a lot of unnecessary manual work.

 Remember: work should be about coming in and being happy to be there to do the work.
 Not to sit around for hours at a time constantly entering tedious and boring repeated information.
 Don't do that to yourself.
 Let ITBOOST take care of the tedious and boring stuff up-front -- we don't mind.
 We can take it!